silvaed/goal-analytics-privacy/index.md

 ### **7. Data Sharing**

-Goal Analytics does **not sell, rent, or share** user data with third parties.
+Goal Analytics does not sell or rent personal data.

-Data may only be shared if legally required by authorities.
+Limited data may be shared with trusted third-party service providers (such as Google Firebase and Google AdMob) strictly for app functionality, analytics, crash reporting and advertising delivery purposes.

 ---